Valkryst/Whisper_Automations/README.md

 ## Installation

-All of these scripts assume that you have followed [my guide](https://www.valkryst.com/posts/42).
+All of these scripts assume that you have followed [my guide](https://www.valkryst.com/posts/42) to installing and using Whisper.
 These scripts should be placed alongside the `whisper`, `whisper-large-v2`, and `whisper.cpp` repository folders.

-To download this script and its dependencies, copy and paste the following commands into your bash terminal.
+To download these scripts and their dependencies, copy and paste the following commands into your bash terminal.

 ```shell
 # Install Dependencies